korlaxxalrok/pubg-player-compare/README.md

 #### Take away:
 * `jq` is a very nice tool that allows for doing some nify things with JSON from the (relatively) comfy world of Bash.
 I looked at several resources when doing research, and they were typically good, but I found this tutorial to be really clear and useful: [Reshaping JSON with jq](http://programminghistorian.org/lessons/json-and-jq) There are other nuggets to be found here.
 Worth a look.

+#### MEGABONUS
+If you actually find this really specific script useful, you can add more players to the `players` file.
+This script will pretty happily churn though that and output these stats for each user.
+It'll take a while as there is a 2 second sleep step in the loop, but hey, go for it :)